 Founder involvement is part of the offer

-I stay involved in diagnosis, strategy, and the decisions that shape execution.
-The client should not have to translate a generic agency plan into reality alone.
+I stay involved in diagnosis, strategy, and the decisions that shape execution, so the plan is already grounded in the client reality.

 About Etavrian

-A serious buyer usually asks who will think through the problem, whether the work will be owned properly, and whether the advice will survive contact with real constraints.
+A serious buyer usually wants to know who will think through the problem, whether the work will be owned properly, and whether the advice will survive real constraints.

-We do not position Etavrian as a faceless agency layer.
-The work is strongest when strategy, execution, reporting, and commercial judgment stay close enough that the next decision becomes easier.
+Etavrian is strongest when strategy, execution, reporting, and commercial judgment stay close enough to make the next decision easier.

 Before a call, the useful trust signals are simple: who owns the thinking, how decisions are made, and whether the work fits the real constraint.

-I stay involved in diagnosis, strategy, and the decisions that shape execution.
-The client should not have to translate a generic agency plan into reality alone.
+I stay involved in diagnosis, strategy, and the decisions that shape execution, so the plan is already grounded in the client reality.

 The core lanes are SEO, Google Ads, PPC, and revenue-focused growth strategy.
 The channel matters, but the commercial question matters more.